 Relapse prevention for addictive processes and maladaptive behaviors

-dOTERRA International partnership (integration of essential oils in the treatment of PTSD)
+- dOTERRA International partnership (integration of an essential oil formulated for the treatment of PTSD)

 These are the inspiring stories of men and women who are on the road to recovery with the help of the Strong Hope™ Military Program.

 “This facility, specifically the Strong Hope program, is truly life-altering.
 Here, I regained my will to live and discovered a purpose for my life.
 In the month I was here, I processed multiple traumas and was able to begin my healing journey fully.
 The staff is compassionate, nurturing and all have your best interests in mind.
 I cannot recommend this program enough.
 I truly believe my life was saved here, and I wouldn’t trade that for anything in the world.”

 “I was in the Strong Hope program, and I can’t express enough how much this program changed my life.
 The staff made the program they are very knowledgeable and attentive.
 Highly recommend this to anyone who needs help.”